Reformed Presbyterian Church of Scotland

-The Reformed Presbyterian Church of Scotland is a small, Scottish, Presbyterian church denomination.
-Theologically they are similar to many other Presbyterian denominations in that their office-bearers subscribe to the Westminster Confession of Faith.
+The Reformed Presbyterian Church of Scotland is a small Presbyterian church denomination in Scotland.
+Theologically, they are similar to many other Presbyterian denominations in that their office-bearers subscribe to the Westminster Confession of Faith.
 In practice, they are more theologically conservative than most Scottish Presbyterians and maintain a very traditional form of worship.

-In 1690, after the Revolution, Alexander Shields joined the Church of Scotland, and was received along with two other ministers.
-These had previously ministered to a group of dissenters of the United Societies at a time when unlicensed meetings were outlawed.
-Unlike these ministers, some Presbyterians did not join the reconstituted Church of Scotland.
+The Reformed Presbyterians coalesced in the 1740s, but the context in which they developed was heavily influenced by the religious and political changes of the prior century, and in particular the English Civil War.
+In 1643, during the War, English Parliamentarians entered an agreement with Scottish Presbyterian Covenanters, known as the Solemn League and Covenant.
+In exchange for Scottish support, the document declared that Presbyterianism would become the national religion of Britian, with Jesus being recognised as king over both church and state.
+That year, the Long Parliament called the Westminster Assembly, which over ten years would reform the English church along Presbyterian lines in accordance with the terms of the Solemn League and Covenant.
+After the Stuart Restoration in 1660, however, the new King, Charles II, and his government passed the Clarendon Code, re-established the Church of England, and repudiated the Solemn League and Covenant.
+British subjects who refused to disown the Covenant and to conform to the established church were known as dissenters.

+For several years, dissenters who adhered to the Covenant formed their own churches (United Societies).
 From these roots the Reformed Presbyterian Church of Scotland was formed.
 It grew until there were congregations in several countries.

+The Reformed Presbytery was officially constituted in summer 1743 at Braehead, Carnwath.

 In 1876 the majority of Reformed Presbyterians, or RPs, joined the Free Church of Scotland, and thus the present-day church, which remained outside this union, is a continuing church.
 There are currently Scottish RP congregations in Airdrie, Stranraer, Stornoway, Glasgow, and North Edinburgh.
-Internationally they form part of the Reformed Presbyterian Communion.
+Internationally they form part of the Reformed Presbyterian Global Alliance.